FinweLtd/doc-livesync-all/README.md

 **IMPORTANT: Do not touch the CNAME file in /docs folder!
 This must be left exactly as it is, else the documentation cannot be found via our custom domain** https://docs.livesync.app

+**IMPORTANT: Do not touch file google09912a46c2733839.html!
+This must be left exactly as it is, else Google admin tools cannot verify that this domain/website belongs to us.**

 Images
 ------